sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-template-custom/cp-aibus-dox-ui-template-custom.md

 >**CAUTION:**

->Be aware of the following Document Information Extraction Trial UI trial account limitations:​
+>Be aware of the following Document Information Extraction free tier and trial account limitations:​

->- Maximum 40 uploaded document pages per trial account in a rolling period of seven days
+>- Maximum 40 uploaded document pages per tenant in a rolling period of seven days (each document can have more than one page).
+The rolling period starts when you upload the first document.
+After seven days, you can once again upload to the service up to 40 document pages.
->- Maximum 10 schemas per trial account
+>- Maximum 10 schemas per client
->- Maximum 3 templates per trial account
+>- Maximum 3 templates per tenant